 To put the impact of ECONYL into numbers, for every 10,000 tons of ECONYL material made, it spares 57,100 tons of carbon dioxide being emitted into the atmosphere and 70,000 barrels of crude oil from being used.

-Behind the Process
+Behind the Process of the Fiber

 ECONYL is made using a closed-loop regeneration process.
 The first step is to rescue the waste from oceans and landfills from across the globe, including throughout the U.S., Canada, Greece, Egypt, Thailand, and Norway.
 ECONYL specifically looks for items with nylon in them, including used carpets, clothing, and discarded fishing nets.